Aliases for BICD2 Gene

 GeneCards Summary for BICD2 Gene

 BICD2 (BICD Cargo Adaptor 2) is a Protein Coding gene.
 Diseases associated with BICD2 include Spinal Muscular Atrophy, Lower Extremity-Predominant, 2A, Childhood Onset, Autosomal Dominant and Spinal Muscular Atrophy, Lower Extremity-Predominant, 2B, Prenatal Onset, Autosomal Dominant.
-Among its related pathways are Golgi-to-ER retrograde transport and Vesicle-mediated transport.
+Among its related pathways are Vesicle-mediated transport and Golgi-to-ER retrograde transport.
 Gene Ontology (GO) annotations related to this gene include Rab GTPase binding.
 An important paralog of this gene is BICD1.

 UniProtKB/Swiss-Prot Summary for BICD2 Gene